 CFE Certified Financial Educator®

-A CFEd® is an individual who has been trained and certified through the Heartland Institute and whose credentials have been accepted by the Heartland Institute Consortium of Colleges and Universities across the United States and Canada.
+A CFEd® is an individual who has been trained and certified through the Heartland Institute and whose credentials have been accepted by the Heartland Institute of Financial Education.
 Once a professional has earned the CFEd®, they are recognized for their willingness and effort to educate and enlighten others, whether through the formal classroom, individual training sessions or simply by imparting important information to clients.

 The proper use of the designation can be accomplished in two formats:

 These are the only acceptable formats when using the designation.